Roger B. Chaffee: Education

 In 1955, Chaffee took four flying lessons, but he did not have enough money to get his private pilot's license.
 Two years later, the NROTC sponsored flight training for him to become a naval aviator.
 He soloed on March 29, 1957, and obtained his private pilot's license on May 24, 1957.
 He earned a Bachelor of Science degree, with distinction, in aeronautical engineering at Purdue in 1957.

 Family

-Chaffee met his future wife Martha Louise Horn on a double blind date in September 1955.
+Chaffee met his future wife Martha Louise Horn on a double-blind date in September 1955.
 They started dating, and he proposed to her on October 12, 1956.
 They married in Oklahoma City, Martha's hometown, on August 24, 1957.
 Martha was a homemaker.
-The couple had two children, Sheryl Lyn (born in 1958) and Stephen (born in 1961).
+The couple had two children, Sheryl Lyn (born in 1958) and Stephen Bruce (born in 1961).

 Navy service

 After graduation, Chaffee completed his Navy training on August 22, 1957, and received commission as an ensign.
 Following his honeymoon, he was assigned to the aircraft carrier USS Lake Champlain for a six-week assignment in Norfolk with the Naval Air Force, U.S. Atlantic Fleet.
 By the time Chaffee arrived at the base, the ship had already left port.
 He temporarily worked at the base until October 1957, when he attended flight school at Naval Air Station Pensacola, Florida.
 He started his training by flying the T-28 and the T-34.
 He was posted to Naval Air Station Kingsville, Texas, from August 1958 to February 1959 as a part of Advanced Training Unit 212.
 In Kingsville, he trained on the F9F Cougar jet fighter.
 His daughter Sheryl was born the day before he left for his first aircraft carrier training.
 He was awarded his naval aviator wings in early 1959.

 Chaffee was transferred to Naval Air Station Jacksonville, Florida, to continue his training.
 His first project was not flying, but repairing an A3D twin-engine jet photo reconnaissance plane.
 This plane was typically flown by pilots with the rank of lieutenant commander or above, but Chaffee became so familiar with the plane from repairing it he became one of the youngest pilots ever to fly it.
 He joined Attack Squadron 44 (VA-44) in September 1959, and from October 1959 to March 1960 he trained with Heavy Attack Squadron 3 (VAH-3).